Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 ```
 * Copy the just compiled `HelloWorldDataAdapter.jar` in the `adapters/HelloWorld/lib` folder of your Lightstreamer Server installation.

+In case you want to use Eclipse for developing & running your own Adapter Set, please follow the instructions provided in this [thread](http://forums.lightstreamer.com/showthread.php?4875-Developing-amp-Running-an-Adapter-Set-Using-Eclipse) of our [Java Adaper API](http://forums.lightstreamer.com/forumdisplay.php?6-Java-Adapter-API) support forum.

 ## See Also

 ### Clients Using This Adapter